tomasf/TFSSEStream/README.markdown

-TFSSEStream provides a simple way to handle Server-Sent Events streams.
+TFSSEStream provides a simple way to handle Server-Sent Events streams in WebAppKit.

 Create a `TFSSEStreamHandler`, set its `connectionHandler` property and add it as a request handler in your `WAApplication` subclass.
 The connection handler block is called whenever a new client connects.
 You can inspect the stream and its request.
 Keep a reference to the stream so you can use it later and return `YES`.
 Return `NO` to reject the connection.